-Whether not not you decide to wear a bra under your wedding dress is a decision that you are going to need to make.
+Whether not you decide to wear a bra under your wedding dress is a decision that you are going to need to make.

-It will depend on your own circumstances; your body shape, the dress you choose and the level of comfort and support that you are looking for.
+It will depend on your own circumstances; your body shape, the dress you choose, and the level of comfort and support that you are looking for.

 Nonetheless, bras are commonly recommended, and thankfully, there is a range of different bridal lingerie on the market to suit different needs.

 If you do decide to opt for a bra, then it is best to visit a bra specialist and get properly measured.
-Wearing the correct bra will make a lot of difference, and its unfortunately an overlooked part of wedding attire for many brides.
+Wearing the correct bra will make a lot of difference, and it’s unfortunately an overlooked part of wedding attire for many brides.
 Unnecessarily!

-Lastly, when choosing a bra, ensure that they are flesh colored!
+Lastly, when choosing a bra, ensure that they are flesh-colored!

-Wearing a white bra under a white wedding dress is a huge no no. It will be visible and not the look you will want for your big day!
+Wearing a white bra under a white wedding dress is a huge no-no. It will be visible and not the look you will want for your big day!